-In this tutorial, we will show you how to complete removing MySQL on your CentOS server.
+In this tutorial, we will show you how to completely remove MySQL on your CentOS server.
 For those of you who didn’t know, MySQL is a relational database management system (RDBMS) that runs as a server providing multi-user access to a number of databases.
 The MySQL source code is freely available because it was originally developed as freeware.
 MySQL is written in C and C++ and is compatible with all major operating systems.
 MySQL can be used for a variety of applications but is most commonly found on Web servers.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘